kguyaux/tvpaint_export/README.md

 # TVPAINT-EXPORT
 # ==============

-I wanted to be able to extract the image-data from a tvpaint-file (*.tvpp), for a more efficient VFX-pipeline.
-To be able to automatically export the imagedata, without needing to run the tvpaint-application itself.
-So I did a little digging with python and was able to extract the imagedata.

-Update 24 june 2025.
+Export images from a tvpaint-project(*.tvpp).
+Supported tvpaint-versions are 9,10, & 11.
+(12+ is untested)

+### Changelog:
+- version 1.0.0  (27 june 2025)
-First verson was just a proof of concept and not very usable.
+First version was just a proof of concept and not very usable.
 I revised the code to make it more usable.
 It still needs some refactoring and documentation.
 I will do that when I have time.
 I tested the code with some tvpaint-files, from tvpaint-versions 9, 10 & 11.
-There might be some cases of data storage that need to be resolved.
+There might be some specific cases of datastorage that need to be resolved.
-If you encounter, then let me know or file an issue.
+If you encounter errors, then let me know or file an issue.

+### TODO:
+- handle multiple clips and scenes.
+I don't have example-tvp-projects that contain multiple scenes/clips.
+Expect errors when your project has those.
+I need an example to fix the code for this, so If someone has an example-tvpp with multiple clips/scenes and can send it to me then that would be nice :-)

 ### Usage:
 ```sh